-- ~ Contact a shelter or district attorney for details on protection orders, the application process, and related details. - ~ A protection order is a paper signed by a judge to protect a victim from certain people who have battered or threatened them.
+- ~ Contact a domestic violence shelter or district attorney for details on protection orders, the application process, and related details. - ~ A protection order is a paper signed by a judge to protect a victim from certain people who have battered or threatened them.
 In some states, protection orders are available against stalkers as well.
-The protection order may be able to be obtained without having a lawyer. - ~ Persons abused by family or household members are eligible. - ~ All courts can issue orders of protection. - ~ Typical process of obtaining the order: - Victim files petition with clerk of the court - Clerk provides forms and assistance - Emergency protection order is issued by judge at ex-parte hearing - Full hearing is held within 30 days; if continuance is necessary, the emergency protection order is extended for 30 days - Full order is issused after the hearing, is in place for one year, and can be renewed - ~ Possible terms of the order: - Enjoin from abuse, harassment, direct, or indirect contact - Stay away orders - Award possession of the residence - Temporary child custody and visitation arrangements - Payment of shelter costs - Awarding custody of property - Counseling - ~ The respondent (suspect) must be served before a full hearing can be held.
-Service is done by the sheriff or another law enforcement officer.

-~ Violation of the protection order is contempt of court, a Class B misdemeanor (depending on the state statute).
+The protection order may be able to be obtained without having a lawyer. - ~ Persons abused by family or household members are eligible. - ~ All courts can issue orders of protection. - ~ Typical process of obtaining the order (may vary according to state statute): - Victim files petition with clerk of the court - Clerk provides forms and assistance - Emergency protection order is issued by judge at ex-parte hearing - Full hearing is held within 30 days; if continuance is necessary, the emergency protection order is extended for 30 days - Full order is issued after the hearing, is in place for one year, and can be renewed - \sim Possible terms of the order (may vary according to state statute): - Enjoin from abuse, harassment, direct, or indirect contact - Stay away orders - Award possession of the residence - Temporary child custody and visitation arrangements - Payment of shelter costs - Awarding custody of property - Counseling - ~ The respondent (suspect) must be served before a full hearing can be held.
+Service is done by the sheriff or another law enforcement officer. - ~ Violation of the protection order is contempt of court, a Class B misdemeanor (depending on the state statute).
 Subsequent violations may induce felony charges.

-NOTE: Please be aware that you are not necessarily safe because you have filed for a protective order.
+NOTE: Please be aware that you are not necessarily safe because you have filed for a protection order.
 The suspect may choose to violate the order like s/he has the criminal statutes.
 Remain safety conscious.